-The morning was cool last Friday, but it was a bright, sunny day.
+It was late May, and the morning was cool–but the sun sparkled brightly.
 If I were to describe perfect weather conditions, this would be it.

-That morning, as I made my way through the wooded part of my walk and got closer to the lakeshore, the view was clear and surreal.
+As I made my way through the wooded part of my walk that day and got closer to the lakeshore, the view was clear and surreal.
 I could see several boats all the way out to the horizon on the brilliant turquoise water that looked more like the Caribbean than Lake Erie.
 I stopped at my favorite lookout spot to take it all in.

-But soon, I heard IT.
-It sounded like the buzz of a power tool, and the more I tuned into it, the louder it got.
+But soon, I heard IT—the buzz of a power tool—and the more I tuned into it, the louder it got.

 “Oh no!”
 I thought.
 “The blasted midges are back!”

 If you have never heard the sound of swarms of midges hovering over the lake and its shores, I promise you, my description is not exaggerated.
-And, once you know what is responsible for the buzz, it kind of feels like a scene from a horror movie.
+The buzz kind of sounds like a scene from a horror movie.

-Now, I should admit that midges are completely harmless, and even though they look similar to a mosquito, they don’t bite.
+Now, I should disclose that midges are completely harmless, and even though they look similar to a mosquito, they don’t bite.

 I know this for sure because my friend, Carin, who is an entomologist, assured me that they don’t even have mouths.
 Knowing this, however, doesn’t really help when my brain tunes into the loud buzz of the swarms.

-I am always a bit disappointed when the midges return because I know I must work a little harder to manage my mind on those mornings.
+I am always disappointed when the midges return because I know I must work a little harder to manage my mind on those mornings.

-And the chorus of the birds is delightful.
-When I close my eyes and really tune into them, I’m amazed at the variety of their songs that can be heard far off into the distance.
+I love hearing the trickle of the waves and the delightful chorus of the birds.
+When I close my eyes and really tune into them, I’m amazed at the variety of their songs that can be heard—close and far off into the distance.

-But, I’m not always so good at focusing on these things that I love and make me happy.
+But I’m not always great at focusing on these things that I love and make me happy.
 Especially once I know the midges are back.

-And once the buzz becomes a roar in my mind, I almost always look up and get totally freaked out by the vast number of insects swarming above me.
-I’m embarrassed to admit how many times I’ve dashed to the car, covering my mouth with my hands so as not to enjoy a midge breakfast.
+And once the buzz becomes a roar in my mind, I almost always look up again . . . and again . . . and I am totally freaked out by the vast number of insects swarming above me.
+I’m embarrassed to confess how many times I’ve dashed to the car, covering my mouth with my hands so as not to dine on a midge breakfast.

 And why is this important?

-Because just like with the midges, what we focus on becomes important to us – bigger and louder – and it drowns out everything else.
+Because just like with midges, what we focus on becomes important to us—bigger and louder—and it drowns out everything else.